SyntaxDevTeam/FormatterX/README.md

 ## Installation
 1. Download the plugin and place it in the `plugins` folder on your Minecraft server.
 2. Restart the server to generate the configuration files.
+3. (Read the Wiki to learn as much as possible about the plugin's setting options.)[https://github.com/SyntaxDevTeam/FormatterX/wiki]
-3. Adjust the settings as needed.
+4. Adjust the settings as needed.
-4. Enjoy advanced text formatting on your server!
+5. Enjoy advanced text formatting on your server!

 ## Summary
 The plugin provides versatile tools for text formatting, allowing complete customization of message appearance on a Minecraft server.
 With support for multiple formats and integrations with popular plugins, it is an essential solution for any server administrator!